Lessons learnt from school closures:

 By now most schools will have settled into a distance learning routine, but what lessons can we take from this experience, and how may we continue to utilise edtech and new teaching practices once schools reopen?

 “As schools look ahead and prepare students for the new academic year, there is much to be learnt from the home learning experience.
-Blended learning can make for a more efficient and personalised learning experience, which is valuable for all pupils but especially Year 10s and Year 11s during their exam preparations and preparations for KS5. “
+Blended learning can make for a more efficient and personalised learning experience, which is valuable for all students but especially Year 10s and Year 11s during their exam preparations and preparations for KS5. “

 The approach to blended learning.